Las Vegas: KÀ

-The promenade, from casino to seat, is staged to maximise the dramatic impact of the architecture.
-The audience enter the theatre along curving ramped corridors that allow views of the ceiling of the auditorium while concealing the room from direct view.
-The full extent of the room is hidden until the last possible moment, when they turn onto the cross-aisle.
-The inspiration for the interior architecture came from the palisade of tree trunks that supports the Kiyomizu temple in Kyoto.
-The volume of the auditorium is carved out as negative space within an imaginary forest of columns.
+The story is located in a mythic oriental world.
+To support the story, the lobby and the theatre shift the mood of the audience: the promenade from casino to seat is staged along curving ramped corridors that allow views of the ceiling of the auditorium while concealing the room from direct view until the last possible moment.
+The auditorium is carved out as negative space within an imaginary forest of columns, inspired by the Kiyomizu temple in Kyoto.
 The result is a cathedral-like volume in which the rhythm of the posts and beams forms a seemingly endless space.

-The stage is 36m (120ft) wide and deep.
-The grid is 30m (100ft) above the nominal stage level; the basement floor is 15m (50ft) below.
-The narrative takes the audience on a journey by land, sea and air over beaches, cliffs, mountains and forests.
-Lepage uses the constantly changing geometry of the moving platforms to play with the audience’s point of view of the acrobatic action even as they remain fixed in their seats.
+Lepage uses the constantly-changing geometry of the moving platforms to play with the audience’s point of view of the acrobatic action even as they remain fixed in their seats.
 Combined with Cirque du Soleil’s seemingly weightless performance skills, the result is an uninterrupted sequence of scenes that appear to defy gravity.